Elon Musk’s SpaceX wins contract to develop spacecraft to land astronauts on the moon

 That’s a reason why NASA is best suited having at least two providers, officials said, and the pressure will be on SpaceX to perform.
 According to the source selection document, SpaceX’s bid “was the lowest among the offerors by a wide margin."
 NASA also liked Starship’s ability to ferry a lot of cargo to and from the surface of the moon as well, which it said “has the potential to greatly improve scientific operations.”

-The Artemis program was an initiative that began under former president Trump and has been embraced by the Biden administration.
+The Artemis program began under the administration of former president Trump and has been embraced by the Biden administration.
 But unlike Trump, which mandated that astronauts land on the moon by 2024, the White House now says the timeline is under review as it works to develop its rockets and spacecraft.
 It is also working with Congress to get the funding it needs.

 For this fiscal year, Congress appropriated $850 million for the effort—well short of the $3.3 billion NASA said it needed to meet the 2024 timeline.